hatsunearu/hatsunearu.github.io/source/_posts/Radio-Devlog-1-Introductions.md

 ![An SSTV image from the Portal ARG.
 This was encoded using audio.](/blob/pictures/Dinosaur2.png)

-This, as far as I can tell, was my first peak behind the massive curtain of abstractions that is electronics, with SSTV being a synecdoche.
+This, as far as I can tell, was my first peek behind the massive curtain of abstractions that is electronics, with SSTV being a synecdoche.
 I understood nothing, but I did know that using a radio and being able to communicate without using any existing infrastructure is just cool as heck.
 That seeded an interest